tedwards2412/ripple/README.md

 # These are the parametrs that go into the waveform generator
 # Note that JAX does not give index errors, so if you pass in the
 # the wrong array it will behave strangely
-theta_ripple = jnp.array([Mc, eta, chi1, chi2, dist_mpc, tc, phic, inclination, polarization_angle])
+theta_ripple = jnp.array([Mc, eta, chi1, chi2, dist_mpc, tc, phic, inclination])

 # Now we need to generate the frequency grid
 f_l = 24
 f_u = 512
 del_f = 0.01
 fs = jnp.arange(f_l, f_u, del_f)
+f_ref = f_l

 # And finally lets generate the waveform!
-hp_ripple, hc_ripple = IMRPhenomD.gen_IMRPhenomD_polar(fs, theta_ripple)
+hp_ripple, hc_ripple = IMRPhenomD.gen_IMRPhenomD_polar(fs, theta_ripple, f_ref)

 # Note that we have not internally jitted the functions since this would
-# introduce an annoying overhead each time the use evaluated the function with a different length frequency array
+# introduce an annoying overhead each time the user evaluated the function with a different length frequency array
 # We therefore recommend that the user jit the function themselves to accelerate evaluations.
-For example
+For example:

 import jax